-In addition to reporting single use plastic tonnages, a declaration of compliance will have to be completed annually to ensure producers comply with legislation.
-This should be signed by an 'Officer' (the definition for an 'Officer' is available on the declaration of compliance) preferably a Director of the company would sign it.
+As a result, you will need to report the weights of the specific SUP items in a separate area of Repak's online portal and complete a declaration of compliance annually to ensure producers comply with legislation.
+The declaration should be signed by an 'Officer' (the definition for an 'Officer' is available on the declaration of compliance) preferably a Director of the company would sign it.